-The Best Places to Live and Work in Europe
+The Best Places for Expatriates to Work in Europe

-Kingpin International have numerous Tax roles across Europe, but where are the best places to relocate to?
+Kingpin International has numerous Tax roles across Europe for ambitious expatriates, but where are the best places to relocate to?

 For some tax professionals, they have a destination and lifestyle in mind but for others, their search is more open-minded.
-Our short guide will look at some of the most sought-after places in Europe, with the aim of aiding you in the search for the best jobs in the ideal locations.
+Our short guide will look at some of the most sought-after places in Europe, with the aim of aiding you in the search for the best tax jobs in the ideal locations.

 Zürich, Switzerland - more than a financial centre

-Switzerland’s largest city and economic heart has built a reputation for being one of the finest cities in Europe to relocate to.
+Switzerland’s largest city and economic heart have built a reputation for being one of the finest cities in Europe to relocate to.

-This reputation has much to do with its high standard of living and the number of varied job opportunities for expats.
-The city is renowned for its banking and finance sector, hence there are a host of financial services firms in the city which draws a number of International tax professionals.
-Although living costs are often expensive, income levels are generally high, which helps attract expats.
+This reputation has much to do with its high standard of living and the number of varied job opportunities for expatriates.
+The city is renowned for its banking and finance sector, hence there are a host of financial services firms in the city which draws a number of international tax professionals.
+Although living costs are often expensive, income levels are generally high, which helps attract expatriates.

 However, the city is much more than just a finance centre.
 The recreational activities available in Zurich do not disappoint with a variety of things to keep you busy at the weekend or in your vacation time.
 The city’s location lends itself to weekend skiing trips and excursions to the Alps, an activity that is unique to Swiss cities.
 It's out of the snow and into the city where you will find a wide variety of shops, bars and restaurants, particularly in Zurich’s Old Town.
 Acting as relief from the often draining yet rewarding Swiss working week, this wealth of activities shows Zurich is a location where the perfect work-life balance can be struck.
-For expats with families, the city has a number of International Schools, which is important for families looking to live and work abroad.
+For expatriates with families, the city has a number of International Schools, which is important for families looking to live and work abroad.

 Did you know?